jamietre/iter8/README.md

 ### Usage Details

-*Transformation* methods return a new instance of `Iter` with a new sequence that's the result of your operation. *Value-producing* methods return a value.

 Execution of every query is deferred until a *value producing* method is called, which exports data outside the construct of an `Iter` object.
 If your query doesn't need to iterate over the entire sequence, it won't.
 Each value-producing methods returns something other than an `Iter` object thus ending the chain and causing execution.

 This is extremely powerful, but can have unitended side effects, particular when chaining queries with recursion or loops.
 If you use data passed by reference during a transformation, the value used will be the value *at the time the transformation happens* -- not when the query was created.
 You can use the `execute` method as needed to fully iterate a sequence.